 Amherst College shall, in an effort to comply with our program workplace violence, require that each and every employee provide prompt and accurate reporting of all incidents of workplace violence to the Human Resource Department at 79 South Pleasant St., regardless of whether or not physical injury has occurred.
 If an incident of workplace violence occurs after normal business hours, or results in serious or potential serious harm, the incident should be immediately referred to the Amherst College Police Department at extension 2111.

 The College will take all workplace violence issues and threatening incidents seriously by investigating and taking the appropriate action to mitigate any hazard that would place any of our employees at risk.
 Any individual responsible for oral or written statements, gestures or expressions that communicate a threat (direct or indirect) of emotional or physical harm may be removed from the premises and may be subject to disciplinary action, termination, criminal penalties or all three, as determined by the Department of Human Resources.

 Amherst College shall;

-Amherst College shall require that each and every employee provide prompt and accurate reporting of all incidents of “workplace violence” to the campus police, regardless of whether or not physical injury has occurred.
+Amherst College shall require that each and every employee provide prompt and accurate reporting of all incidents of “workplace violence” to the Amherst College Police Department, regardless of whether or not physical injury has occurred.
 The College will take all violent and threatening incidents seriously by investigating and taking the appropriate action to mitigate any hazard that would place any of our employee(s) at risk.
 Amherst College shall take all the necessary steps to help with employee assistance and peer support policies if an incident occurs, and will not discriminate against any victims of workplace violence, regardless of method.

-A copy of the Amherst College Workplace Violence Prevention Policy is available to all employees either on-line at www.amherst.edu or through the office of Human Resources, 201 Converse Hall at 542-2372.
+A copy of the Amherst College Workplace Violence Prevention Policy is available to all employees either on-line at www.amherst.edu or through the office of Human Resources, located at 79 South Pleasant St. at 542-2372.